 Home Weather Station Rain Gauges

-Perhaps the best way to measure rain is through a personal weather station, which not only measures rainfall but also many other weather variables such as, wind speed and direction, temperature, humidity and barometric pressure.
-Take a look at our weather station reviews to see the top models on the market.
-Unlike most of the other types of rain gauges, a home weather station also gives you the opportunity to monitor your readings over the internet thanks to built-in WiFi connectivity.
+Perhaps the best way to measure rain is through a personal weather station, which not only measures rainfall but also many other weather variables such as wind speed and direction, temperature, humidity, and barometric pressure.
+Take a look at our weather station reviews to see the top models on the market, or read our article on what is a weather station to learn more.
+Unlike most other types of rain gauges, a home weather station also allows you to monitor your readings over the internet thanks to built-in WiFi connectivity.

 In the end, we recommend you consider this route instead of a digital rain gauge, as most personal weather stations are built to a higher level of quality compared to a digital rain gauge and they offer a lot more functionality.